 Note: Not all combinations of models, and engines are supported on i.MX8 device.
 For example, you cannot run an ONNX model using TF Lite ModelRunner, because the engine simply does not support such format.
-Run modelrunner --help to see the full list of parameters.
+Run modelrunner --help to see the full list of parameters and options.

-5.5 Python environment
+5.6 Python environment

-The "eIQ Command-line Tools" provide a standalone Python environment with preinstalled modules for machine learning including the "DeepViewRT" Python modules.
-You are not limited only to the preinstalled modules, but you can also extend the environment with your own modules using "pip":
+The "eIQ Command-line Tools" provide a standalone Python environment with pre-installed modules for machine learning including the "DeepView" Python modules.
+You are not limited only to the pre-installed modules, but you can also extend the environment with your own modules using "pip":